AFixt/meetabl-api/README.md

 ## Testing and Code Quality

-AccessMeet API follows a comprehensive testing strategy to ensure code reliability and maintainability.
+meetabl API follows a comprehensive testing strategy to ensure code reliability and maintainability.

 ### Test Coverage